 Repiling Christchurch Homes

-Repiling a house in Christchurch is a common earthquake-related foundation repair.
-The process is reasonably simple, but it does mean that your house will be out of action for approximately 2-4 weeks.
+Repiling a house or office in Christchurch is a common earthquake-related foundation repair.
+The process is reasonably simple, but it does mean that your houses will be out of action for approximately 2-4 weeks.
 Firstly, all of the floor coverings need to be removed, including carpets and underlays, and then we'll secure the house structure in place to control stability and relevel the floor if required.
-Once completed, we'll install new piles as per the engineering designs.
+Once completed, we'll provide and install new, quality piles as per the engineering designs.

 House Repiling & Insurance

 House repiling doesn't have to be earthquake-related; it can simply have deteriorated over time.
 Insurance companies often make this a requirement to reinsure the house if you are looking at buying an existing home.
 In some areas, it's a mandatory requirement by insurance companies to have your foundations upgraded - restrengthened, especially in earthquake-prone areas, such as Christchurch & Wellington.

 Repiling A House

 Old-style piles were made from concrete, and over time, or if the house moves, these tend to deteriorate and crumble and deteriorate the foundations.
 Nowadays in New Zealand, repiling house foundations occurs with new-style piles that are made from treated timber that are load-tested and designed to last at least 100 years.
 Wrightway only uses the latest technology when lifting and recalibrating houses, ensuring your home will remain stable, you're floors are perfectly balanced, and your home can endure nature's unpredictable surprises as best as possible.